-Student Perspective 6.2.14 Respecting People's Chosen Terms.
+Inclusive Language 169 Student Perspective 6.2.14 Respecting People's Chosen Terms.
 If you're writing about a specific person or group of people, try to figure out what they call themselves.
 While some people identify as Latino, others identify as Afro-Latino, Latinx, Chicano, Hispanic, Guatemalan, Mexican, Mexican American. . .the list goes on.
-Additionally, many indigenous people of South America do not identify with the term Latino even though from a U.S. lens we may consider them so.

--Member of Latinx Unidos University of Puget Sound May 2018
+Additionally, many indigenous people of South America do not identify with the term Latino even though from a U.S. lens we may consider them so. -Member of Latinx Unidos University of Puget Sound May 2018 List 6.2.15 Terms Race is a socially constructed system of categories and affiliations based primarily on physical characteristics such as variations in hair, eyes, or skin color.

-Race

-is a socially constructed system of categories and affiliations based primarily on physical characteristics such as variations in hair, eyes, or skin color.
 Across most parts of the modern world, the construction of race is linked to inequalities in power and histories of oppression including discrimination and slavery.

-Ethnicity

-generally refers to identities or affiliations based on cultural factors such as nationality, regional heritage, religion, and/or language.

-Decolonization

-was formerly known as the official process of a colonial government withdrawing its control over a nation(s) thereby leaving it independent, but is now also recognized as the long-term process of dismantling colonial dominance bureaucratically, culturally, linguistically, and psychologically, including the deconstruction of colonial ideologies and systems of supremacy, and the empowerment and revitalization of Indigenous people, knowledge, languages, and cultures.
+Ethnicity generally refers to identities or affiliations based on cultural factors such as nationality, regional heritage, religion, and/or language. was formerly known as the official process of Decolonization a colonial government withdrawing its control over a nation(s) thereby leaving it independent, but is now also recognized as the long-term process of dismantling colonial dominance bureaucratically, culturally, linguistically, and psychologically, including the deconstruction of colonial ideologies and systems of supremacy, and the empowerment and revitalization of Indigenous people, knowledge, languages, and cultures.

 Please consider this section as a starting point rather than a comprehensive guide, and please continue to grow your awareness in your life and education outside this book!
-Taking courses in African American Studies4 (AFAM), Asian Studies5, Hispanic Studies6, Latin American Studies7 (LAS), Latina/o Studies8 and French and Francophone Studies9 would be a good way to continue learning, as would getting involved in the Race and Pedagogy Institute10 (RPI) or in programs through the Center for Intercultural and Civic Engagement11 (CICE).
-The Office of Diversity and Inclusion also engages with these issues throughout our university.
+Taking courses in African American Studies, Asian Studies, Hispanic Studies, Latin American Studies, Latina/o Studies, French and Francophone Studies, and similar disciplines would be a good way to continue learning, as would getting involved in programs provided by your school's diversity center.
+Your university also likely has an Office of Diversity that engages with these issues within the institution.